Market Growth Opportunities To Expand & Grow Your Business

 Even the simplest of products can be improved.
 This is illustrated beautifully in the 2011 documentary Jiro Dreams of Sushi, which tells the story of dedicated masterchef Jiro Ono, and his unending quest to perfect his sushi.
 This is a food that consists of just two main ingredients—rice and fish—but despite its simplicity, Jiro has been able to hone his technique to such a degree that he charges $300AUD per meal.4

 There’s always something that can be improved with your product or service.
 Regular market research and customer feedback will help you to identify the improvements that can be made, which will help you to attract more customers from your targeted segments, and give you a bigger share of the proverbial pie.
+If you'd like to learn more about creating effective surveys, check out our article on the best customer feedback questions to ask.

 Cross-selling is selling additional products to your customer, while they’re purchasing something else.
 It’s effective when the cross-sell products are related to the item—for example a bicycle might have a helmet, tyre pump, and spare inner tubes as cross-sells.
 On an ecommerce website, these should be easy to add from the bike’s product page.